-During the 2015 bathing season, the Environmental Health Directorate issued four temporary closure health warnings at six bathing areas.
-Three bathing sites were temporary closed due to a chemical/oil spill in the area, while additional three bathing areas were temporary closed due to localised sewage overflows.
+During the 2016 bathing season, the Environmental Health Directorate issued two temporary closure health warnings at two bathing areas.
+These bathing areas were temporary closed due to localised sewage overflows.
 Environmental Health Officers were on-sites during the temporary closure so as to inform the public that bathing was not recommended at that time until the health warning was lifted.

 As part of the management programme, environmental health officers carry out routine site-inspections so as to check for any possible sources of pollution.
 These officers also investigate any complaints made by the public and in case of doubt extra samples are collected and sent for analysis at the public health laboratory.
-In the case that visual evidence of pollution is noted, the effected site would be temporary closed for bathing.
+In the case that visual evidence of pollution is noted, the effected site will be temporary closed for bathing.